Distributive lattice: Definition

-In every lattice, defining p≤q as usual to mean p∧q=p, the inequality x ∧ (y ∨ z) ≥ (x ∧ y) ∨ (x ∧ z) holds as well as its dual inequality x ∨ (y ∧ z) ≤ (x ∨ y) ∧ (x ∨ z).
+In every lattice, if one defines the order relation p≤q as usual to mean p∧q=p, then the inequality x ∧ (y ∨ z) ≥ (x ∧ y) ∨ (x ∧ z) and its dual x ∨ (y ∧ z) ≤ (x ∨ y) ∧ (x ∨ z) are always true.
 A lattice is distributive if one of the converse inequalities holds, too.

-More information on the relationship of this condition to other distributivity conditions of order theory can be found in the article on distributivity (order theory).
+More information on the relationship of this condition to other distributivity conditions of order theory can be found in the article Distributivity (order theory).

 Morphisms

 A morphism of distributive lattices is just a lattice homomorphism as given in the article on lattices, i.e. a function that is compatible with the two lattice operations.
 Because such a morphism of lattices preserves the lattice structure, it will consequently also preserve the distributivity (and thus be a morphism of distributive lattices).

 Examples

 Distributive lattices are ubiquitous but also rather specific structures.
 As already mentioned the main example for distributive lattices are lattices of sets, where join and meet are given by the usual set-theoretic operations.
 Further examples include: